212 (song): Critical reception

 "212" has received rave reviews from critics.
 Michael Cragg of The Guardian praised the song, describing it as "a startling three and a half minutes of attitude" and calling it "incredible".
 The Guardian ranked it number two on their list of The Best Songs of 2011.
 Carrie Battan of Pitchfork named the song Best New Track, lauding Banks' "unpredictable vocal range".
 Battan wrote, "She clicks between characters and styles casually, effortlessly.
 No seams.
 A jaw-slackening demo reel".
 Thomas H. Green of The Daily Telegraph described the track as "a potty-mouthed sex song that encapsulates the way the current US explosion in EDM has adapted and adopted European rave, mixing the style with hip-hop and R&B stylistic tics".
 New Musical Express positioned "212" as number eighteen on their 50 Best Tracks Of 2011, calling it "mischievous, quick-witted and full of filthy cunnilanguage [...] it's made Azealia Banks the coolest girl on the planet, and it delivered on 2011's forward-thinking promise".

-NPR Music listed it as one of their 100 Favorite Songs of 2011, dubbing it "the raunchiest shut-down of 2011".
-Pitchfork placed it at number nine on their Top 100 Tracks of 2011, stating, "If it were judged only on its visceral thrill, '212' would still be one of 2011's best, an unashamed banger in a mostly mid-tempo year.
+NPR Music placed "212" in the top five of their 100 Favorite Songs of 2011, dubbing it "the raunchiest shut-down of [the year]"; Pitchfork ranked it ninth, stating, "If it were judged only on its visceral thrill, '212' would still be one of 2011's best, an unashamed banger in a mostly mid-tempo year.
 But the more you dig into the song, the more you can hear details and decisions that suggest a scary degree of pop talent".
 In 2019, "212" was placed sixth in Pitchforks list of the 200 Best Songs of the 2010s.
 Billboard recognized the song as one of those that "defined the decade".
 In 2021, Rolling Stone placed it at number 485 on their 500 Greatest Songs of All Time list.